cpraveen/juliafem/README.md

 https://github.com/cpraveen/fem50

 ## TODO
 Add plotting solution for quadrilaterals.
 The matlab code uses trisurf which can plot triangles and quadrilaterals.
 There is no equivalent function I could find in PyPlot.
 I use contour plots in the Julia code through the tricontour function from PyPlot.
-If you run the example in "sample" it plots only triangles and leaves out the quadrilaterals.
+If you run the example in "sample", it plots quadrilaterals by triangulating them.

 ## How to run example in "square"
 ```